 After making a job offer, the employer can make the job conditional on meeting certain terms or conditions.
 This includes passing a background check.
 If the employer finds out about your criminal history, the employer can take that into consideration whether to accept you or deny you.

-If an employer makes a preliminary decision to deny you solely or in part because of your criminal history, the employer is required to perform an individualized assessment of you, as noted above.
+Suppose an employer makes a preliminary decision to deny you solely or in part because of your criminal history.
+In that case, the employer is required to perform an individualized assessment of you, as noted above.
 If the employer denies you based on your conviction history, the employer must notify you in writing.

 The employer’s written notification may, but is not required to, explain the employer’s reasons or basis for making the preliminary decision to disqualify you.
 However, the notification is required to contain the following: